nanos/FediFetcher-docs/Contribute-To-FediFetcher.md

 <!-- omit in toc -->
 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
-Please make sure to read the relevant section before making your contribution.
-It will make it a lot easier for me and smooth out the experience for all involved.
-The community looks forward to your contributions. 🎉
+The purpose of this guide is to help you, if you want to contribute but aren't quite sure how.
+FediFetcher is a really small project, and as such we can be quite flexible with how we accept contributions.
+Please see this guide as supportive, rather than restrictive.

 > And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which I would also be very happy about:
 > - Star the project